persmed/cas-assignment/docs/assignment.ai.rst

 Report
 ------
-Run the code of deep learning for hip ct image segmentation, and write a short report (1-2 pages) where to address the following questions.
+Run the code of deep learning for hip ct image segmentation, and write a short report  where to address the following questions.

 #.
 Experiment Running (5 points)
-	- Show the 3D models of automatic segmentation and manual segmentation in individual ITK-SNAP applications, and then compare them qualitatively.
+	- Show the 3D models of automatic segmentation and ground truth segmentation in individual ITK-SNAP applications, and then compare them qualitatively.
 (2 points)
 	- Show the training loss curve (1 point)
 	- What is your evaluation result of Dice, ASD, and HD ?
 Do a screenshot of the result text file.
 (1 point)
-	- Do a screenshot of the training logging file, which is slurm-xxxxxxxx.out methioned before.
+	- Do a screenshot of the training logging file, which is slurm-xxxxxxxx.out mentioned before.
 (1 point)

 #.
 Questions (5 points)
 	- What is semantic segmentation in a hip CT image?
 (1 point)